-To assist the deployment of our software, we’ve launched the DataGuardian Assistance Program (DGAP) — data security consulting and assistance program to help companies enhance their products with encryption tools and improve security-related engineering processes, focusing on the real-life business needs.
+To assist the deployment of our software, we’ve launched the DataGuardian Assistance Program (DGAP) — data security consulting and assistance program (updated and renamed to Customer Success Program in 2019) to help companies enhance their products with encryption tools and improve security-related engineering processes, focusing on the real-life business needs.
 Over the year, it grew into a service of its own, which helps customers tackle sophisticated data security needs even when it’s too early for our own tools: integrating encryption into protection of various sensitive assets, assessing the risks and improving application security of mobile, distributed and embedded apps, devising and maintaining SSDLC processes during application development.

 Our ultimate goal as a company is to make the world a safer place in regard to data security and assist developers in doing so.
 Sometimes, tools and services are not enough.
 We’ve started training developers in general security awareness topics and specifics of SSDLC for various computing platforms through multi-module security training program.
 It is aimed at teaching developers, managers, and C-level staff to gain a better and immediately applicable understanding of security processes are related to their work.